mlutfiazizan13/api-monitization-gateway-developer-portal/README.md

 - All API calls go through `lib/api.ts` — update `NEXT_PUBLIC_API_URL` to point to your backend
 - SWR handles data fetching with automatic revalidation; cache keys follow the pattern `['resource', ...params]`
 - Charts use `recharts` with responsive containers — no SSR issues since all chart components are client-only
+- The sidebar splits navigation into two groups: general portal pages and a **Gateway Config** section (Upstreams, Routes)